General Terms and Conditions of Sale and Delivery of FACO Metalltechnik GmbH & Co. KG

 - Place of Performance, Place of Jurisdiction, Applicable Law

-- The place of jurisdiction shall be the Supplier's place of business if the Purchaser is a merchant, a legal entity under public law or a special fund under public law or has no general place of jurisdiction in the Federal Republic of Germany.
+The place of jurisdiction shall be the registered office of the Supplier, provided that the Purchaser is a merchant, a legal entity under public law or a special fund under public law or has no general place of jurisdiction in the Federal Republic of Germany.
 However, the Supplier shall also be entitled to bring an action at the Purchaser's place of business.

-- All legal relationships between the Supplier and the Purchaser shall be governed exclusively by the law of the Federal Republic of Germany applicable to legal relationships between domestic parties to the exclusion of the UN Convention on Contracts for the International Sale of Goods.
+All legal relations between the Supplier and the Purchaser shall be governed exclusively by the law of the Federal Republic of Germany applicable to the legal relations between domestic parties, to the exclusion of the UN Convention on Contracts for the International Sale of Goods.

-- In the case of foreign business transactions, the application of §§ 305 - 310 BGB (German Civil Code) is additionally excluded.
+4. in the case of foreign transactions, the application of §§ 305 - 310 BGB is also excluded.

 - Final Provisions

-- The possible invalidity of individual provisions shall not affect the validity of the remaining provisions.
-An ineffective provision shall be replaced by a provision that comes closest to the economic purpose of the ineffective provision in a legally permissible manner.
+(1) The possible invalidity of individual provisions shall not affect the validity of the remaining provisions.
+An invalid provision shall be replaced by a provision that comes as close as possible to the economic purpose of the invalid provision in a legally permissible manner.

-- There are no verbal side agreements.
+There shall be no verbal ancillary agreements.
 Amendments and supplements must be made in writing; this also applies to the written form clause itself.

-- Personal data of the customer are collected, processed and stored for the purpose of contract execution.
+Personal data of the customer are collected, processed and stored for the purpose of executing the contract.